 Portuguese would theoretically be easier for a person who speaks another Romance language which utilizes the Roman alphabet and has a similar structure.
 On the other hand, an Asian person whose alphabet seems to be mostly pictorial or a Russian speaker with a Cyrillic alphabet would have to deal with learning a totally new alphabet and a new language structure.
 However, the student’s attitude towards learning it can make a big difference favorably or unfavorably on either case.

 However, there’s a very important point that can make or break the studying of a new language: the person’s deep desire, willingness, and commitment to learning it.
 In other words, when you really want to learn a new language, and you make the decision to do so on your own, you have won half of the battle.
 Then, you just need to take the first step and not look back.

-It helps when you already have the knowledge of another language.
-You are able make comparisons between the target language and your own language as well as the second language.
+It helps when you already have the knowledge of another foreign language.
+You are able to make comparisons between the target language and your own language as well as the second language.
 This is a great tool which aids you to better remember structures and vocabulary in the new language.

 Above all, you definitely have to have a strong reason for wanting to learn Portuguese to be able to stick with it when difficulties come.
 Do not listen to negative people, but make the commitment to yourself to learn this language no matter what.
 Plant the seed and keep watering it with care until the plant buds, and I guarantee it will.
 Don’t worry about how long it will take or how old you are!
 Just stop talking about studying Portuguese and start doing it!

 Make your learning Portuguese an enjoyable experience.
 Please, check out our All About Portuguese page for more information about this beautiful Romance language.